ProjectKasumiStale/android_packages_apps_Closet/README.md

-OwlsNest
+Kasumi's Closet
 =============
-Built by us for AOSIP
+Built by AOSiP Team under "OwlsNest" name, rebranded for Project Kasumi by Bedirhan KURT.

-Hard coded into the main settings apk
+Hard-coded into the main Settings APK.